hardcamls/zprize/msm-mixed-point-addition-with-precomputation.md

 $y_{out} = J + I$

-The exact proof of that this is equivalent to the [vanilla mixed addition formulae](https://hyperelliptic.org/EFD/g1p/auto-twisted-extended-1.html#addition-madd-2008-hwcd-3) after the transformations is beyond the scope of this document, as it is too large to fit in the margin of our screen.
-But it should be easy to convince yourself that it's doing the same thing.
+The exact proof that this is equivalent to the [vanilla mixed addition formulae](https://hyperelliptic.org/EFD/g1p/auto-twisted-extended-1.html#addition-madd-2008-hwcd-3) after the transformations is beyond the scope of this document, but it should be easy to convince yourself that it's doing the same thing.

 ## Implementation Details

 Our implementation supports a fully-pipelined mixed precompute adder (one that can accept input every cycle).
-Our codebase does support a half-pipelined adder (one that can accept input every two cycles), but we did not use it as part of our final design.
+Our codebase also supports a half-pipelined adder (one that can accept input every two cycles), but we did not use it as part of our final design.